Trinity Bellwoods Farmers' Market

-Where: Dundas & Shaw, north west end of the Trinity Bellwoods park
+Dundas & Shaw, north west end of the Trinity Bellwoods park, Toronto

-Celebrating its 10th year, Trinity Bellwoods Farmers Market is run by the generosity of community volunteers here in Toronto.
+Trinity Bellwoods Farmers' Market is run by the generosity of community volunteers here in Toronto.
 Aiming to bring fresh, local, sustainably grown and organic produce to the local community, this modest size market's mandate is to educate the community in the food they eat, from how it's grown to how it's prepared.
 TBFM features 28 farmers and artisans and is focused only on slow food - herbs, berries, fruits, vegetables, bread, baked goods, or even edible flowers!

 To further its commitment to environment, TBFM started a Leave a Bag / Take a Bag program.
 If you ever forget shopping bag, you can borrow one of theirs - use it and return it later.
 You can also bring any extra clean re-useable shopping bags that you have at home to market for others to use.
 This means no worries for everyone - even for the environment!